Himal99/Himal99/README.md

 ### 💹  [Share Portfolio Management System (2025)](https://client.ssl.com.np/)
 > A **Share Portfolio Management System** is a platform that helps users track, manage, and analyze their investments in shares and securities.
 It provides tools to monitor stock performance, calculate gains or losses, manage buy/sell transactions, view real-time market data, and generate portfolio reports.
 This system simplifies investment tracking, supports informed decision-making, and helps users optimize their overall portfolio performance.

+### 💹  BOM (Back office mnagement system)
+> I worked on a project called Back Office Management System, which is a core operational platform for brokerage firms.
+It manages all day-to-day transactions, share trading activities, settlements, statements, and other trade-related data.
+All data coming from the TMS (Trade Management System) is processed and maintained within this system to ensure accuracy and smooth back-office operations.

+In this project, my key responsibility was integrating bank third-party APIs to automate financial processes.
+I implemented API integrations to fetch account statements, retrieve current balances, and synchronize real-time financial information.
+I also integrated a Web Checkout Payment System API, enabling secure and seamless online payments directly from the platform.

+This work significantly enhanced the system’s efficiency, reliability, and overall financial workflow.

 ### 📊 GitHub Stats